What biochemical blood test is normal? table. Normal cholesterol value in women

 Total protein and its fractions

-Protein plays a very important role in the body, it is involved in the construction of new cells, the formation of humoral immunity and the transfer of substances.
-Usually proteins consist of 20 basic amino acids, although they may include vitamins, inorganic substances (metals), residues of carbohydrates and lipids.
+Protein plays a very important role in the body; it is involved in the construction of new cells, the formation of humoral immunity and the transfer of substances.
+Typically, proteins consist of 20 basic amino acids, although they may include vitamins, inorganic substances (metals), carbohydrates and lipids.

 A decrease in total protein is called hypoproteinemia (see).
 This condition occurs when: